 3) Atomic Habits: An Easy and Proven Way to Build Good Habits & Break Bad Ones, by James Clear

 Main Idea: Clear notes the compounding effect of small changes in habits: getting one percent better every day will produce results that are 37 times better at the end of the year.
 The key is to change your identity, how you view yourself and rely on systems to sustain your changes.

 Key Quote: “Habits are the compound interest of self-improvement.
 The same way that money multiplies through compound interest, the effects of your habits multiply as you repeat them.
 They seem to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.”

 4) The 7 Habits of Highly Effective People, by Stephen Covey.
-I’ve read this classic book many times over the year, using it to reinforce the timeless principles to guide one’s life.
+I’ve read this classic book many times over the years, using it to reinforce these timeless principles to guide one’s life.

 Main Idea: Covey identifies seven “true north principles” that can help to build an effective, sustainable business and personal life.
 These habits include, among others, personal development, proactivity, and seeking to understand others rather than being understood.

 Key Quote: “These habits are basic; they are primary.
 They represent the internalization of correct principles upon which enduring happiness and success are based.”